This post may contain affiliate links. Please see our disclosure policy.

 If you’re used to a soggy crust with quiche, the trick is to pre-bake the crust, which will avoid an undercooked, gummy pastry.
 Thoroughly prick the crust with a fork as well, all along the edges and bottom.
 This will help prevent it from puffing up.
 Pie weights or beans can also help maintain the form of the crust while pre-baking.

 Using a combination of milk and cream will give you the best texture and taste.
-Just using heavy cream would be too thick of a filling, but mixing the two provides an even filling that's rich without being greasy.
+Just using heavy cream would be very rich, but mixing the two provides an even filling that’s flavorful without being heavy.

 Easy Quiche Florentine